 Sometimes some dearest and special moments of our lives can be captured inaccurately.
 Photoshop is the solution in these cases.
-Color Correction, Adjustment of Brightness and Contrast, a bit of retouch can make that unsatisfactory image perfect.
+Color Correction, Adjustment of Brightness and Contrast, a bit of retouch and clipping path can make that unsatisfactory image perfect.
 So, I am here with this Product retouching tutorial.
 I will share some of my dearest Photoshop technics of enhancing and retouching an image in a very easy way.
 Let’s follow the steps described below:

 Step 1 for product retouching tutorial:

 Open the image in Photoshop.
 Crop it if needed.

 Step 2: Notice that, the image is not smooth enough and not focused the color exactly.
 So let fix the smoothness by increasing some amount of pixels.
 Go to Image > Image Size.
 You can use Alt + Ctrl + I from the keyboard.
 In the popup window, you can see the resolution column.
 Change the value as needed.
 Then click OK.

 Step 3: Level the image to make that better.
 Go to Window > Histogram.
 The Histogram is useful to know about the tonal range.
 You will detect some strong feature in the histogram window as the gap at the right side of the window indicates that the highlighted areas aren’t proper bright as they could be.
 For that, the image is not looking perfect.
 So, we need proper Level adjustment.
 The feature will convert the bright portion to more bright and the dark portion to pure dark.
 The mid tones will also improve and that’s ideal for exact tonal distribution.